-- 1. ILS Care includes all components of BLS Care. - 2.
+- 1. A-EMT/ EMT-I includes all components of EMT Care. - 2.
 Obtain IV access. - 3.
-IV Fluid Therapy: 500mL fluid bolus's as needed to maintain a systolic BP > 90 mmHg. - 4.
+IV Fluid Therapy: 500mL fluid boluses as needed to maintain a systolic $BP \ge 90$ mmHg. - 4.
 Manage patient pain based on Pain Control Protocol.

-- 1. ALS Care includes all components of ILS Care. - 2.
+- 1. Paramedic Care includes all components of A-EMT/ EMT-I. - 2.
 Contact the receiving hospital as soon as possible or Medical Control if necessary.

-Needle Thoracentesis (Needle Chest Decompression) Procedure (TEMS &ALS Only)
+Needle Thoracentesis (Needle Chest Decompression) Procedure

+(TEMS & Paramedic Care Only)

-Thoracic decompression involves placement of a needle through the chest wall of a critical patient who has a life-threatening tension pneumothorax and is rapidly deteriorating due to intrathoracic pressure.
-Remember: a simple pneumothorax usually requires routine to supportive care only, a tension pneumothorax is an immediate life threat!
+Thoracic decompression involves placement of a needle through the chest wall of a critical patient who has a lifethreatening tension pneumothorax and is rapidly deteriorating due to intrathoracic pressure.
+Remember: a simple pneumothorax usually requires routine to supportive care only; a tension pneumothorax is an immediate life threat!
 Signs and symptoms of tension pneumothorax include:

-- Absent lung sounds on the affected side
+- Absent lung sounds on the affected side.

 - Unequal breath sounds

 - Severe respiratory distress

 - Traumatic cardiac arrest

 - Restlessness and agitation

 - Hypotension/ tachycardia

 - Increased airway resistance with ventilations

 - JVD

 - Subcutaneous emphysema

 - Hyper resonance to percussion on the affected side

 - Cyanosis

 - Tracheal deviation

 - Respiratory arrest